APPLICATION PROCESS

 • Proof of US residency

-If you meet Habitat program guidelines, your application will be reviewed by our Family Partner Selection Committee.
-Once we have qualified buyers for each home in the cycle, we will reach out to you to let you know if you have been qualified into the program.
+Once we have qualified buyers for each home, we will reach out to you to let you know if you have been accepted into the program.
 From there, you’ll sign a partnership agreement and formally enter the your journey to Habitat homeownership!

 Notice of Adverse Action